Children’s rights and entitlements

 - Training opportunities are sought for all adults involved in the setting to ensure that they are able to recognise the signs and signals of possible physical abuse, emotional abuse, sexual abuse (including child sexual exploitation) and neglect and that they are aware of the local authority guidelines for making referrals.
 Training opportunities should also cover extra familial threats such as online risks, radicalisation and grooming, and how to identify and respond to families who may be in need of early help, and organisational safeguarding procedures.

-- Designated persons receive appropriate training, as recommended by the Local Safeguarding Children Board, every two years and refresh their knowledge and skills at least annually.
+- Designated persons receive appropriate training, as recommended by the Local Safeguarding Children Partners, every two years and refresh their knowledge and skills at least annually.

 - We ensure that all staff know the procedures for reporting and recording any concerns they may have about the provision.